 When the Normans conquest of Wales began in the late 60s of the 11th century, their progress towards the west was determined by newly-formed castles.
 Often they were erected on the sites once occupied by Roman buildings, which brought significant savings of manpower and building materials.
 So it was the case with the Loughor Castle, which was erected at the beginning of the 12th century on the site of the Roman fort Leucarum, by Henry de Beaumont, the first Earl of Warwick.
-The castle was strategically important because it controlled the main road running through Gywr (Gower) from the headquarters of Henry in Swansea, it was a valuable port and secured communication and trade routes.
+The castle was strategically important because it controlled the main road running through Gywr (Gower) from the headquarters of Henry in Swansea, protected the crossing on the Llwchwr River, was a valuable port and secured communication and trade routes.

 The first half of the 12th century was a period of continuous struggles and Welsh-Anglo-Norman wars in southern Wales.
 During it, in 1151, Loughor was destroyed, as a result of the Welsh invasion.
 When Henry II and Welsh prince Rhys ap Gruffydd agreed peace conditions, the castle was rebuilt and strengthened.
 At the end of the twelfth century, due to Earl of Warwick debts, Loughor passed into the hands of the Crown and in 1203 along with all the lordship of Gower, handed over by king John, to the de Braose family.
 However, as early as in 1208, the relations between the king and William de Braose were broken.
 William allied himself with the Welsh prince Llywelyn the Great, and although he died in 1211, his son, Reginald, continued the fight.
 King John confiscated Loughor, which in 1215 was captured by Llywelyn’s army, and Reginald was given control over Gower.
 However, two years later Reginald made peace with the English Crown, and Llywelyn put him away from power, replacing with Welsh prince Rhys Gryg.
 The castle was returned to the de Braose family only in 1220.